markcollinscope/csharp-unit/README.md

 # Unit Testing Exercise
 Solution code is provided here to a unit testing exercise in csharp.
 The basic idea is as follows (in terms of steps for the exercise):
-* take the StockRepo.Tests class, and the StockItem class and write a working implementation of StockRepo that passes its tests - requires: StockRepo.Tests.cs, StockItem.csand outline StockRepo.cs (optional to providd).
+* take the StockRepo.Tests class, and the StockItem class and write a working implementation of StockRepo that passes its tests - requires: StockRepo.Tests.cs, StockItem.csand outline StockRepo.cs (optional to provide).
 * extend this implementation with a Cart providing services to implement the following 'UI' design:

 ```